Nuclear Power in the USA

 - The Mitsubishi US-APWR, a 1700 MWe design developed from the design for a reactor about to be built at Tsuruga in Japan.
 The application was submitted in December 2007 and certification was expected to be complete in February 2016, but Mitsubishi delayed the NRC schedule for “several years”.
 European certification for the almost identical EU-APWR was granted in October 2014.
 Two US-APWR reactors were proposed in the Luminant-Mitsubishi application for Comanche Peak, but Mitsubishi has withdrawn from this project.

-- The Korean APR-1400 reactor, which is under construction in South Korea since 2016 and under construction in the United Arab Emirates, with the first due to come on line in 2015.
+- The Korean APR-1400 reactor, which is operating in South Korea since 2016 and under construction in the United Arab Emirates.
 Following 11 pre-application meetings, Korea Hydro & Nuclear Power submitted a design certification application to NRC in October 2013.
 However, further detail was requested, and the revised submission was accepted by the NRC in March 2015.
 The final safety report is expected late in 2018.

 - The Russian VVER-1200 reactor which is being built at Leningrad II, Novovoronezh II and the Baltic plants may be submitted for US design certification through Rusatom Overseas, according to Rosatom.